garlingz/Onsight-Running-Order/TUTORIAL.md

 ![scores_homepage](assets/scores_homepage.jpg)

-*NOTE: Old USAC Style unavailable at the moment.*
 ### USAC Zone Style
 * Zone style scoring where placements are determined by number of tops, zones, low zones, attempts to top, attempts to zone, and attempts to low zone in order of importance.